akosyakov/theia-training/README.md

 Use `MenuModelRegistry.unregisterMenuAction` with the last segment of `TerminalMenus.TERMINAL` and `MAIN_MENU_BAR`.
 - Add logo icon.
 In `index.css` set `background-image` of `theia-icon` class to `url(gitpod-logo.svg)`.

+### Task 3: Customize the editor theme
+- Change my.color-theme.json to highlight strings in green:
+  - Configure `foreground` as `#22aa44` (green) for `strings` tokens in `string.quoted.single`, `string.quoted.double` and `string.quoted.triple` scopes.
+  - See https://code.visualstudio.com/api/extension-capabilities/theming#color-theme to learn more about tokens, scopes and token colors.
+- Use `Change Color Theme` command to switch between themes and see how text color is changed in the explorer.

 ## Bonus

 ### Task 4: More customizations to the default layout